WordPress/health-check/readme.txt

 == Screenshots ==

 1. This shows the plugin in action.
 When you activate it you get a message at the top of the plugins page.

+== Changelog ==

+= v 0.2.1 =
+* Fixed version comparision bug - When the server had the exact required versions we reported it as out of date.

+= v 0.2 =
+* Updated with actual PHP and MySQL version requirements for WordPress 3.2

+= v 0.1 =
+* Initial release with checks for the PHP and MySQL versions we will likely target for WordPress 3.2